Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 being deposited.
 Farms, however, are _not_ represented by a token.

 Our CLI allows us to quickly add groups to an existing app.
-Run `yarn studio create-group pickle`, and follow the prompts.
+Run `pnpm studio create-group pickle`, and follow the prompts.
 For Jar tokens, we'll configure the ID to `jar`, the label to `Jars`, and the type to `token`.
 For farms, we'll configure the ID to `farm`, the label to `Farms`, and the type to `contract-position`.